startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 THESE ARE HARMAN'S PERSONAL SET OF PARADIGMS/ INTERVIEW NOTES:

+-87)

+-86) monotonic stack vs monotonic queue and how to build a monotonic structure

 -85) think of the algo to do citadel problem -> round robin ALGORITHM!!!